 Boosts Growth Hormone and Retains Muscle

-While fasting, the body shifts into a state of nutritional ketosis which is characterized by the production and utilization of an increase amount of fatty acids and ketone bodies.
+While fasting, the body shifts into a state of nutritional ketosis which is characterized by the production and utilization of an increasing amount of fatty acids and ketone bodies.
 This will torch fat burning as you’ll be drawing all of your fuel from the adipose tissue.

 It also means that extended fasts aren’t as catabolic as you might think.
 The biggest fear people have in regards with fasting is that they will lose their muscle.
 This won’t happen because:

 - Ketosis is an anti-catabolic state that decreases the body’s need for glucose and makes you gain all of your energy from your own stored fat.
 Ketone bodies may rise up to 70-fold during prolonged fasting[v].

 - Fasting triggers Human Growth Hormone (HGH), which is the hormone responsible for the building, maintenance and preservation of lean tissue, including skeletal muscle, cells, and organs.

 Moral of the story: 3 day fast muscle loss – ZERO